rafde/con-estado/README.md

 **Error Cases**

 Throws errors in these situations:
-- Invalid paths
+- Trying to access non-object/array properties with dot-bracket notation
-- Out of bounds
+- Out of bounds negative indices

 ```ts
 // state = {